anh212/CollegeEats/README.md

 Open http://localhost:3000 to view it in the browser.

 - Also need back-end components and PostgreSQL database to get the website fully functional

+# Skills I would like to work on
+- Front-end UI design